hvuSyslogic/EdgeFabricTutorials/c8fncli_tutorial/README.md

 1. Login command is as follows:

     ```bash
-    $c8fn-cli login --gateway https://127.0.0.1:8080 --tenant testtenant --fabric testdb --username demouser --password demopassword
+    $c8fn-cli login --gateway http://fabric.macrometa.io --tenant testtenant --fabric testdb --username demouser --password demopassword
     ```

     Here you specify tenant login credentials.

-    ### NOTE:
-    You have to login to execute the following operations on a function:
+    **NOTE**: You have to login to execute the following operations on a function:

     - deploy
     - list
     - invoke
     - remove

+    Following are the mandatory parameters:

-    Keep in mind all are compulsory parameters. tenant - tenant where you want to perform aforementioned operations on function. fabric - fabric where you want to perform aforementioned operations on function. gateway - gateway where you want to perform aforementioned operations on function. username - username used to login the tenant password - password
+    * tenant - tenant where you want to perform aforementioned operations on function.
+    * fabric - fabric where you want to perform aforementioned operations on function.
+    * gateway - gateway where you want to perform aforementioned operations on function.
+    * username - username used to login the tenant
+    * password - password

 2. Create a new folder for your work: